 The mixed weak type estimate for an operator $T$ means the following inequality:

 where $u$ and $v$ are weights.
 The estimate \eqref{eq:mwsaw} contains the usual endpoint weighted inequality if one takes $u \in A_1$ and $v \equiv 1$.
 Such estimates originated in the work of Muckenhoupt and Wheeden \cite{MW}, where the estimate \eqref{eq:mwsaw} with $v^{-1} \in A_1$ and $uv \equiv 1$ was established for the Hardy-Littlewood maximal operator $M$ and the Hilbert transform $H$ on the real line $\R$.
 Shortly afterward it was improved by Sawyer \cite{Saw} to the case $u, v \in A_1$ but only for $M$ on $\R$.
 Simultaneously, Sawyer conjectured that \eqref{eq:mwsaw} is true for both $H$ and $M$ in $\Rn$.
-An affirmative answer to both conjectures was given by Cruz-Uribe et al. \cite{CMP} using extrapolation arguments.
-Recently, by means of some delicate techniques, Li et al. \cite{LOP} extended Sawyer's conjecture for $M$ to the setting of $u \in A_1$ and $v \in A_{\infty}$.
+An affirmative answer to both conjectures was given by Cruz-Uribe, Martell, and P\'{e}rez \cite{CMP} using extrapolation arguments.
+Recently, by means of some delicate techniques, Li, Ombrosi, and P\'{e}rez \cite{LOP} extended Sawyer's conjecture for $M$ to the setting of $u \in A_1$ and $v \in A_{\infty}$.
 Additionally, some multilinear extensions of \eqref{eq:mwsaw} were given in \cite{LOPi} for the multilinear Hardy-Littlewood maximal operators

 where $\vec{w} \in A_{\vec{1}}$ and $wv^{\frac1m} \in A_{\infty}$ or $\vec{w} \in A_1 \times \cdots \times A_1$ and $v \in A_{\infty}$, in \cite{CXY} for the multilinear pseudo-differential operators, and in \cite{PR} for the multilinear maximal operators in Lorentz spaces.